 Study the competition in the area, and see how they present themselves.
 Who do they advertise to, what tactics do they use to make themselves distinct?

-Define yourself based off of that.
+Define yourself based on that.

 While there are almost certainly some “tough and reliable” moving services in your area, you could go with an “eco-friendly” approach and attract the customers that the other businesses don’t.